biocorecrg/SIB_course_nextflow_Nov_2021/docs/third.rst

 	}

-while the nextflow.config file would be:
+and the nextflow.config file would become:

 .. code-block:: groovy